Cincinnati Vertigo and Dizziness Relief

 Unlike Vertigo, lightheadedness is a feeling that you are about to faint or pass out.
 With lightheadedness, you do not feel as if the environment around you is moving.
 Vertigo is a condition where you feel like you or your surroundings are spinning even though you are in a stationary position.

-At Baker Chiropractic and Wellness, we’ve been distinguishing the difference between vertigo and lightheadedness for over 18 years.
+At Baker Chiropractic and Wellness, we’ve been distinguishing the difference between vertigo and lightheadedness for over 20 years.
 This enables us to implement the proper treatment plan to relieve your dizziness.
 Our treatments are safe, effective and do not involve the use of prescription medications.
 Please contact us at (513) 561-2273 or Schedule an Appointment here on our website.
-We can help you alleviate vertigo!
+We may be able to help you alleviate vertigo!

 Vertigo is a result of conflict between signals sent to the brain by various sensory systems of the body that control balance and position.
 Your brain relies on the input from 4 Sensory Systems working in harmony with one another to maintain balance.
 These Sensory Systems are as follow: